object814/Exoskeleton_eval/README.md

 Then run: `conda env update -f 3rdparty/DEEPLABCUT.yaml` to merge the environment into your current conda environment

 For full experience of DeelLabCut, run: `pip install 'deeplabcut[gui,tf]'`

+run `conda activate DEEPLABCUT` and you are free to use the deeplabcut for keypoints tracktion

+run `python -m deeplabcut` in DEEPLABCUT env to use the GUI

+### Trouble shooting
+In our case (Ubuntu20.04) we encpuntered:

+`ImportError: /lib/x86_64-linux-gnu/libstdc++.so.6: version 'GLIBCXX_3.4.29' not found (required by /home/YOUR_USER_NAME/anaconda3/envs/DEEPLABCUT/lib/python3.9/site-packages/zmq/backend/cython/../../../../../libzmq.so.5)`

+Soulution:

+`sudo rm /lib/x86_64-linux-gnu/libstdc++.so.6`
+`sudo cp /home/YOUR_USER_NAME/anaconda3/envs/DEEPLABCUT/lib/libstdc++.so.6 /lib/x86_64-linux-gnu/`